 What’s outdated or just plain worn out?
-If your outdoor cushions have been around longer than the last few presidential administrations, it’s probably time to replace them for newer, more comfortable options in modern or classic patterns.
+If your outdoor cushions have been around longer than the last few presidential administrations, it’s probably time to replace them with newer, more comfortable options in modern or classic patterns.

-Think Accessories… and Privacy
+Think Accessories and Privacy

 With warmer, sunnier months ahead, make sure to create a shady spot.
 A large umbrella over a dining set makes al fresco meals more inviting, while a canopy over a conversation set keeps the sun away from that beach read you’re trying to finish.
 Planning on sitting out after dusk?
 Outdoor lamps add plenty of warmth, and cafe’ or string lights are always a good idea to create a romantic mood.

 It may not quite be time to start your spring planting, but you can plan (and plant) accordingly.
 Add new glazed pots to your outdoor space.
 Spruce up your patio with window boxes perfect for herbs and colorful blooms.
 Add vases or small terrariums to your outdoor side tables.
 Place planters around your seating area.

 And if you haven’t started prepping your beds yet, now is definitely the time to start.
 Pull any old weeds, prune dead plants, and set up your soil for success by boosting its fertility with compost material or fertilizer.

 Sure, you’ve got to do a little spring cleaning on the front end.
 But once you’ve freshened up your outdoor patio space, when spring is finally here to stay you’ll be able to sit back, relax, and enjoy the freedom that comes from days of longer light and warmer weather.

 Blog Post Updated June 22, 2021